Matthew Gordon-Banks: Party defection and expulsion

 In 2004, Gordon-Banks switched party allegiance to the Liberal Democrats, joining the party's Executive Committee in Moray, Scotland.

 Gordon-Banks was suspended from the Liberal Democrats in 2016 after an antisemitic Twitter tweet: "Farron's leadership campaign was organised and funded by London Jews" and "I am glad I never had to represent a constituency with a significant Jewish community because [they] are all bloody hard work".
 Marie van der Zyl, Vice President of the Board of Deputies of British Jews, said, "The comments by Matthew Gordon Banks on Twitter are of very deep concern.
 He talks about Jews and money and hints at the age-old canard of the 'Jewish conspiracy'.
 He must urgently clarify and apologise for his comments, otherwise, we would expect the Liberal Democrat Party to invoke disciplinary procedures."

 Personal life

 Gordon-Banks married Jane Miller in 1992 and has a son and a daughter.
 He has a home in Charlbury, West Oxfordshire.

-In 2017 Gordon-Banks was jailed for crashing his Jaguar into a camper occupied by a 71-year-old man, for driving his motor vehicle at over twice the drink-drive limit, failing to stop for police and driving whilst banned and without insurance.
+In 2017 Gordon-Banks was jailed for crashing his Jaguar into a camper occupied by a 71-year-old woman, for driving his motor vehicle at over twice the drink-drive limit and without insurance.
 In February 2017 Gordon-Banks was banned from the roads for driving whilst over the alcohol limit.
 In both cases his defence pled PTSD in mitigation.